 Wind speed and direction of fallout and rate of fall

-16.16 Careful consideration must be given to where any fallout might land during normal operation or if a malfunction occurs.
+16.19 Careful consideration must be given to where any fallout might reach the surface during normal operation or if a malfunction occurs.
+A fall out zone must be established for PRT Tier 1 and Tier 2 pyros.